devmatsu/devmatsu/README.md

 -  **API Design**: Skilled in building RESTful and GraphQL APIs to power modern applications.
 - **Infrastructure**: Experienced in hosting and scaling backend systems on AWS EC2, managing infrastructure with AWS CloudFormation, and containerizing applications using Docker.
 -  **DevOps**: Expertise in CI/CD pipelines using Jenkins and AWS CodePipeline.
 Proficient in AWS CloudWatch and CodeBuild for monitoring and automation.
 - **Code Quality**: Strong focus on writing clean, maintainable, and scalable code by adhering to Clean Code practices and SOLID principles in real-world applications.
-Experienced with tools like ESLint and Prettier, along with rigorous code review processes.
+Experienced with tools like ESLint and Prettier, along with rigorous code review process.
 - **Agile Practices**: Experienced in working with Kanban and Scrum methodologies to manage and deliver projects efficiently.

 I enjoy tackling intricate challenges and approach every project with enthusiasm, viewing obstacles as opportunities for growth.
 A quick learner, I continuously embrace new technologies and methodologies to deliver innovative results.